Rockset Extended JSON

 JSON Format

-Rockset supports many different data types but by default values will be parsed as standard JSON so the value "hello" will be parsed as a string.
-A numeric type will be parsed as an int if it falls within the range of the int data type and does not contain a floating point or exponent.
+Rockset supports many different data types but by default values will be parsed as standard JSON, so the value hello will be parsed as a string.
+A numeric type will be parsed as an integer if it falls within the range of the integer data type and does not contain a floating point or exponent.
 Otherwise, the value will be read as a float.

 Extended Format